datapfranc/datapfranc.github.io-src/content/pages/Home.md

 This project is about providing [**r​ich data**](http://www.techradar.com/news/world-of-tech/why-big-data-is-crude-oil-while-rich-data-is-refined-and-the-ultimate-in-bi-1289628) and not only big data!

-[^footnote]: DataPlatform is a generic term avoiding to debate on BI platform architectures.
+[^footnote]: DataPlatform generic term is chosen to avoid debating on BI platform architectures.
 Call it data warehouse, datamart, olap cube, star schema, datahub, data lake,.. the main focus is on <u>access</u> not physical design.

 ## Benefit